Health, Safety, and Nutrition

 - Typically, the CDL will not close due to weather conditions such as snowstorms or high heat indexes.
 However, if the University of Illinois officially indicates essential/critical/emergency services/personnel only, the CDL will be closed.

 - A child will be released from the facility only to the child’s parent(s) or guardian or to a person designated in writing by the parent(s) or guardian to receive the child.
 Persons not known to the staff shall be required to provide a driver’s license (with photo) or photo identification card issued by a governmental agency prior to a picking up a child.

 Visitors are required to sign-in upon entering the lab.
 A log for this purpose is maintained at each site.

 Paid staff, practicum students, student staff, work-study students, volunteers, and researchers all wear nametags to identify that they belong in the classrooms.
 Researchers and all other classroom visitors must schedule their activities and classroom participation through either the Associate Director or Program Coordinator.
 Any paid staff member who sees an unfamiliar adult in the building will question the person’s purpose for being in the building.

-At least one staff member in every classroom is CPR and First Aid certified.
+All full-time staff members are CPR and First Aid certified.